top of page

 Nuclear Weapons Restriction

 The Treaty on the Non-Proliferation of Nuclear Weapons was established to prevent the possibility of nuclear war between nations.
-However, the agreement as it exists today is not restrictive enough to prevent future conflicts since any nation may withdraw making the accord ineffective.
+However, the agreement as it exists today is not restrictive enough to prevent future conflicts from occurring since any nation may withdraw making the accord ineffective.

 bottom of page